Overview: Active Žnjan

 Practical Tips

-- Wind check: If the bura (north wind) is blowing, water sports may be suspended.
-Ask at rental points.
+- Wind check: If the bura (north wind) is blowing, paddling conditions can worsen quickly.